History of the Jews in the Byzantine Empire: Foundations of the legal position of Jews: 330–404

 In the Constitutio Antoniniana of 212, Caracalla bestowed citizenship on all residents including Jews of the Roman Empire, of which the Byzantine Empire is a continuation.
 This granted Jews legal equality to other citizens, and formed the foundation of their legal status in Byzantium following the founding of Constantinople in 330.
 Indeed, Jews enjoyed the right to practice their faith under the rule of the Byzantines, as long as they paid the Fiscus Judaicus.
 For example, circumcision, which was considered mutilation and therefore punishable by death if performed on a non-Jewish child, and by exile if performed on a non-Jewish adult, was legally permitted within Jewish religious practices.
 Byzantine law recognized synagogues as places of worship, which could not be arbitrarily molested.
 Jewish courts had the force of law in civil cases, and Jews could not be forced to violate Shabbat and their festivals.

-Since the year 390 nearly all of the territory of present-day Israel came under Byzantine suzerainty.
+In the year 390, nearly all of the territory of present-day Israel came under Byzantine suzerainty.
 The area was divided into the provinces of Palestina Prima, Palestina Secunda, and Palestina Tertia.
 These provinces were part of the Diocese of the East.